AbdullahKG/Student-Attendance-API/README.md

 Direct modifications or pull requests to this repository will not be accepted.
 Fork the repository if you wish to modify the code for personal use.

----

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.